EvanCaz/Chess/README.md

 #
 # Team Members: Evan Cazares, Jonathan Spivey
 #
 # This project is a chess game, designed as multiple classes coming together to create a a graphical user interface.
+It was completed after semester end by Evan Cazares
 #
 # Instructions:
 # 1. Map to the drive where this repository is located.